 That’s because customers need to physically pick an item on a menu with a corresponding price, ensuring the correct amount will always be paid.

-This has some good benefits for your business; there’s less chance of incorrect charging, less time wasted sorting out mistakes and fewer free coffees handed out to appease customers!
+This has some benefits for your business.
+There’s less chance of incorrect charging, less time wasted sorting out mistakes and fewer free products handed out to appease customers!

-As the new normal progresses, online ordering and payments are becoming more accepted and expected.
+As social distancing continues, online ordering and payments are becoming more accepted and expected.
 If your menu and payment system is hassle-free your regular customers will be recommending you to their friends, and sharing on social media.

-You can increase your customers, and your profit, simply by offering a seamless customer experience.
+You can increase your customers, and your profit, simply by offering a seamless customer experience that sends orders to your back-end team in real-time.

 Customers will choose your shop over a competitor’s if you give them a reason to keep coming back.
-Great coffee and cakes may be that reason, but you can also encourage their loyalty with a reward programme.
+Great products may be that reason, but you can also encourage their loyalty with a reward programme on your ordering app.

 With a restaurant online ordering system you can send personalised offers, request reviews to boost your ratings and receive feedback about your service.